How a California neighborhood’s holiday lights bring a community together

 Four-year-old Liam is happy – and that’s why the family keeps coming back, says Ms. Tello, with a grateful nod to the homeowners.

-“Thank you,’’ she says.
+“Thank you,” she says.

-Monitor Reporter Ali Martin contributed to this story from Los Angeles.
+Staff writer Ali Martin contributed to this story from Los Angeles.